CommonHouseCat/simple-bread-shop/README.md

-# CT214H-Web-Development
-This is a course project
+# This is a final project for CTU course CT214H (Web-Development)